Nispanu78/to_do_app_playwright/run-instructions.md

 npx playwright test tests/test5.spec.ts --project=chromium
 8. Open Playwright report (traceviewer is set as "on") with the following command: npx playwright show-report
+9. To debug, use
+npx playwright test --debug